On two-sided skew braces: Preliminaries

 \section{Preliminaries}

-A \textit{skew (left) brace} is a triple $(A,+,\circ)$ where $A$ is a set and $+$ and $\circ$ are binary operations such that $(A,+)$ and $(A,\circ)$ are groups and the equality
+A \emph{skew (left) brace} is a triple $(A,+,\circ)$ where $A$ is a set and $+$ and $\circ$ are binary operations such that $(A,+)$ and $(A,\circ)$ are groups and the equality

 holds for all $a,b,c\in A$.
-Here, $-a$ denotes the inverse in the group $(A,+)$ and $\circ$ has precedence over $+$.
-The inverse of an element $a$ with respect to the group $(A,\circ)$ is denoted by $\overline{a}$.
-The group $(A,+)$ is the \textit{additive group} of A and $(A,\circ)$ is the \textit{multiplicative group} of $A$.
+Here, $-a$ denotes the inverse of $a$ in the group $(A,+)$ and $\circ$ has precedence over $+$.
+The inverse of an element $a\in A$ with respect to the group $(A,\circ)$ is denoted by $\overline{a}$.
+The group $(A,+)$ is called the \emph{additive group} of A and $(A,\circ)$ is the \emph{multiplicative group} of $A$.
 It follows directly from \eqref{eq: left brace} that the identity elements of $(A,+)$ and $(A,\circ)$ coincide, this element is denoted by $0$.
-For skew braces $A$ and $B$, a map $f:A\to B$ is a \textit{skew brace homomorphism} if $f(a+b)=f(a)+f(b)$ and $f(a\circ b)=f(a)\circ f(b)$ for all $a,b\in A$.
-By $\Aut(A,+,\circ)$ we denote the group of \textit{skew brace automorphisms} of $A$, i.e. the bijective skew braces homomorphisms from $A$ to itself.
-For a group property $\mathcal{P}$, we say that a skew brace $A$ is of $\mathcal{P}$ type if $(A,+)$ satisfies $\mathcal{P}$.
-For example, a skew brace of abelian type is called a \textit{brace}.
-If for a skew left brace $A$ also the equality
+For skew braces $A$ and $B$, a map $f:A\to B$ is a \emph{skew brace homomorphism} if $f(a+b)=f(a)+f(b)$ and $f(a\circ b)=f(a)\circ f(b)$ for all $a,b\in A$.
+By $\Aut(A,+,\circ)$ we denote the group of \emph{skew brace automorphisms} of $A$, that is the bijective skew braces homomorphisms from $A$ to itself.
+A skew brace with an abelian additive group is called a \emph{brace}.
+If a skew brace $A$ has a nilpotent, respectively soluble, additive group, we say that $A$ is of \emph{nilpotent}, respectively \emph{soluble}, \emph{type}.
+A skew left brace is a \emph{two-sided skew brace} if for all $a,b,c\in A$ it holds that

-holds for all $a,b,c\in A$, then we say that $A$ is a \textit{two-sided skew brace}.
-As an example, any group $G$ yields a two-sided skew brace by setting $g+h=g\circ h=gh$.
-We call this the \textit{trivial skew brace} on $G$ and denote it by $\Triv(G)$.
+As an example, any group $G$ yields a two-sided skew brace by setting $g+h=g\circ h=gh$ for $g,h\in G$.
+We call this the \emph{trivial skew brace} on $G$ and denote it by $\Triv(G)$.